sosninroman/qmltreeview/README.md

 # qmltreeview

-This repository contains a QML TreeView implementation for Qt 5.15.
+This repository contains a qml TreeView implementation for Qt 5.15.
 The component is implemented as a qml plugin and uses only QtQuickControls2 components inside.

 # Features